 Succession can facilitate new entrants through a variety of alternative arrangements such as joint ventures, tenancies and share farming.

 Joint ventures can help in every case, enabling businesses to grow by marrying different skills and resources, bringing in young enthusiasm tempered by mature wisdom.
-For more advice on joint ventures and tenancies see our succession resources page.

 4. In the right hands